silverhammermba/blog/_posts/2018-08-13-osx-jenkins.markdown

 }
 {% endhighlight %}

-The main differences here are that we have to specify the iTunes Connect account that is authorized to sign and upload the app and we call fastlane's `build` and `upload_to_testlight` actions (the former is from our Fastfile, the latter is built-in).
+The main differences here are that we have to specify the App Store Connect account that is authorized to sign and upload the app and we call fastlane's `build` and `upload_to_testlight` actions (the former is from our Fastfile, the latter is built-in).

 The tricky part is that hideous checkout block.
 Since I wanted the git checkout to be a parameter, I couldn't use the automatic `scm` variable defined by